Living On The Road With Dogs

 We officially adopted Tyki in December 2013 after fostering him for a month from Brother Wolf Animal Rescue.
 Honestly it was the worst time to adopt a dog, especially a very high-energy blue heeler mix.

 We started working on the RV that same month and it pretty much consumed every free moment we had.
 This meant that we couldn't really set aside as much time as we wanted to and should have to train and exercise Tyki.
 He got daily walks and we brought him hiking, mountain biking, paddling and climbing whenever we had the time to go.
 And since the RV storage unit was in was fenced-in, Tyki had the run of the whole place while we were working on it.
-But while we paid attention to him, took care of him and loved him, we didn’t realize he had anxiety issues.
+While we paid attention to him, took care of him and loved him, we didn’t realize he had anxiety issues.

 It was from Jenny that we learned that Tyki is a fearful dog.
 His aggression came out potentially because of two reasons: 1) He was with us long enough that he felt confident enough to express how he truly felt; 2) The lack of structure and extreme changes to his life were very stressful for him.
 Also, we didn’t know his history, aside from that he was found on the streets.
 We don’t know what happened to him during the first year or so of his life before we adopted him.
 But we do know that when we first fostered him, he was scared of cars driving by, walking through doorways, and always flinched when petted on the top of his head.